shivajiva101/KlipperWrt/README.md

   <summary>Click to expand!</summary>

 ### Installing Script method
-Installs everything fresh and up to date.
-Possibly unstable, sometimes new dependencies are added and the script may not have been updated at that point.
+Installs everything fresh and current.
+Possibly unstable if a new dependency is added to the applications stack before the script is updated.
 <details>
   <summary>Click for STEPS!</summary>